lefeck/ubuntu-autoinstall-generator-tools/README.md

     - chmod +x /target/mnt/script/config.sh
     - curtin in-target --target=/target -- /mnt/script/config.sh
 ```
-Then, You need to customize the name of the downloaded package in file-name, specified by the -f parameter, And you also have to specify the configuration file with -c
+Finally, you need to specify on the command line the file-name.txt that you want to download the installer from, with the -p -f parameter, And you also have to specify the configuration file with -c
 ```
 root@john-desktop:~/ubuntu/ubuntu-autoinstall-generator-tools# ./ubuntu-autoinstall-generator-tools.sh -a  -u user-data -n jammy -p -f file-name.txt -c config.sh -d ubuntu-autoinstall-jammytest.iso
 [2022-12-14 01:03:12] 👶 Starting up...